 On April 14th, 2016 Peter Park represented the University of Guelph at the Ontario3MT® competition at Wilfrid Laurier University.
 Congratulations Peter on a good showing.

 First Place: Meghan Yip, CBS - Can we use the skin of our feet for better balance?

 Second Place: Ricki Rathwell, OAC - Propagation and Preservation of Cherry Birch

 Third Place: Beryl Chung, OVC - Let’s talk – neurotransmitter and nicotinic receptor communication during brain development

 Congratulations to Meghan Yip who won 1st place at provincial competition hosted by Western University on April 23rd, 2015 while representing the University of Guelph.

 Meghan went on to represent the province and the University of Guelph at the National 3- Minute Thesis Competition held by the Canadian Association of Graduate Studies (CAGS).
-Check out her presentation.
 Well done Meghan!

 2014 University of Guelph Competition Winners: